PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 You can send any HTTP requests to this endpoint, from anywhere on the web.
 You can configure the endpoint as the destination URL for a webhook or send HTTP traffic from your application - we'll accept any [valid HTTP request](#valid-requests).

+### Accessing HTTP request data

+You can access properties of the HTTP request, like the method, payload, headers, and more, in [the `event` object](/workflows/events/#event-format), accessible in any [code](/workflows/steps/code/) or [action](/workflows/steps/actions/) step.

 ### Valid Requests

 You can send a request to your endpoint using any valid HTTP method: `GET`, `POST`, `HEAD`, and more.

-We default to generating HTTPS URLs in the UI for security, but will accept HTTP requests against the same endpoint URL.
+We default to generating HTTPS URLs in the UI, but will accept HTTP requests against the same endpoint URL.

 You can send data to any path on this host, with any query string parameters.
-You can access the full URL in `event` if you'd like to write code that interprets requests with different URLs differently.
+You can access the full URL in the `event` object if you'd like to write code that interprets requests with different URLs differently.

-Common properties, like method, headers, URL and body, are exported to `steps.trigger.event` (Pipedream also provides the `event` object as an alias to `steps.trigger.event`).
-The entire event is exported as `steps.trigger.raw_event`.

-You can find all of the HTTP request metadata associated with your event in the `event` object.
-Some common properties, like method, headers, URL and body, are included as top-level keys.

 You can send data of any [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml) in the body of your request.